ryasmi/rulr/readme.md

 #### Solution to Problem 2

+Problem 2 is caused by TypeScript's requirement for the plus operator to be used on `number` type values, but our `price` variable is now a `PositiveNumber`.
+We can use the inherited `valueOf` method from the `Number` class we extended in the `PositiveNumber` class.
 This solution isn't ideal because it requires an unnecessary method call.

 ```ts
 class PositiveNumber extends Number {